-In order to facilitate the work of the Public Defender Taskforce and better inform the Legislature of the need for defender services at the local level OSPD is developing a research based caseload assessment for each county.
+In order to better inform the Legislature of the need for defender services at the local level OSPD has developed a research-based caseload assessment for each county.
 Over the next five years OSPD will recommend caseload standards and report the defender needs in felony cases.
 Standards will also be developed for Youth Court as well as the state funded offices.
-It is believed that these standards as well as performance standards for attorneys will assist policy makers in deciding the most efficient and effective method of delivery of indigent defense services.
+These standards as well as performance standards for attorneys will assist policy makers in deciding the most efficient and effective method of delivery of indigent defense services.

 To accomplish this initiative OSPD will utilize the expanded data from clerks authorized in HB 585 (2014) and SB 2314 (2016) and assist local defenders in better collecting data in their offices.
+OSPD has utilized volunteer and contract data analysis services.
+This function must become a staff position soon.